paezdavid/paezdavid/README.md

 - Lately, and only for educational purposes, I've also been learning about **crawling and aggregation**, as seen in [this news aggregator project](https://github.com/paezdavid/agregador-noticias).

-- This year, I was also a participant in [Penguin Academy's](https://github.com/penguin-academy) **Python bootcamp**.
+- Last year, I was also a participant in [Penguin Academy's](https://github.com/penguin-academy) **Python bootcamp**.
 The final project for me and my team was a [web application to geolocate artisans in Paraguay](https://github.com/paezdavid/hackathon2).

 - I am majoring in English with a focus on translation EN/ES.
 Combining my studies with my interest in **cybersecurity**, I've done an independent [translation for a document about the basics of cybersecurity](https://github.com/paezdavid/ciberseguridad-essentials).